 After this, the Kyogoku Takatomo and Todo Takatora camp site of the East Army is located just to the right of the school gate of Sekigahara Junior High School, and can be entered freely.

 All that remains is to head for the goal, JR Sekigahara Station.
-Sekigahara-juku has hardly retained its original form, and there are no historic sites to be seen.
+Sekigahara-juku has hardly retained its original form, and there are no historic sites remains today.

 Starting point